cloud-bulldozer/benchmark-operator/docs/elastic.md

 ```
 elasticsearch:
-  server: the elasticsearch server URL to upload to
+  url: the elasticsearch server URL to upload to
   parallel: enable parallel uploads to elasticsearch [default: false]
   index_name: the index name to use [default: workload defined]
   verify_cert: disable elasticsearch certificate verification [default: true]